 Give your home coworker the gift of less back pain with a standing desk.
 I’ve extolled the benefits of mine multiple times before, but it really has made a difference.
 It’s definitely the best addition to my home office that I’ve made since I’ve started working from home, and I’m confident your housemate will appreciate it as much as I do.

-When buying gifts for your coworkers this holiday season, remember this isn’t a normal year.
-Keep in mind that we’re all in different situations, and your coworker may be balancing remote learning while worrying about their partner who lost their job in the pandemic.
+When buying gifts for your coworkers this holiday season, remember that although they may be your friends, there are still workplace rules to follow.
+Keep in mind that everyone on your team makes different salaries and has different home obligations, and some may not be able to afford as much as others.
 You might be struggling yourself.
 It’s okay to spend less (or no!) money this holiday season, and give cards or homemade gifts instead.